Tirth-304/Node_Website/README.md

 In buttons, I have set Event listners to do perticular task. (i.e. - After user enters city name,it performs validations and reflects data on website)

-I have deployed this project on heroku, To visit Website please click here - https://weahter-website.herokuapp.com/
+I have deployed this project on heroku,